WICG/attribution-reporting-api/AGGREGATE.md

 ### Optional: flexible contribution filtering with filtering IDs

-Trigger registration's `aggregatable_values`'s values will accept dictionaries with an optional `filtering_id` field.
+Trigger registration's `aggregatable_values`'s values can be integers or dictionaries with an optional `filtering_id` field.

 ```jsonc
 {